 This cheapskate bought the lowest-price tickets he could find and, as a result, spent the whole show mistakenly believing he was at a KISS concert.

 1. Paul Menderchuk, Section 129, Row K, Seat 23

-At a Dallas bar the night before the event, this guy placed a $10,000 wager on the ladder match, betting on “anyone but Ryder.”
+At an Orlando bar the night before the event, this guy placed a $10,000 on Braun Strowman winning the Andre the Giant Memorial Battle Royal.
 He unwittingly made the bet with WWE behind-the-scenes matchmaker Kevin Dunn.

 beLIEve Kayfabe News — Get a shirt!
 (15% off today only with promo code “MANIA”)